It’s a long road to the top if you want more website traffic.

 Starting on the long road with a new blog

-If you are a new blog or website owner, you have checked your traffic stats with Google Analytics and other SEO tools.
+If you are a new blog, website or business owner, you have checked your traffic stats with Google Analytics and other SEO tools.

 The site traffic data above is for a new blog I started about six months ago.
 The weekly stats for search traffic are very low, and the bounce rate is extremely high.

 The new site, AtlasLit is my fourth blog, and it is following the same pattern as my established blogs.
 All of them started slowly and took a long time to attract a steady volume of search results from search engines.

 For one of my established blogs, you can see how the progression builds once a website ranks on Google and Bing search.
 But increasing website traffic is not linear.

 Why does it take so long for people to visit a new blog?

 The main reason it takes a long time to establish a new blog and get traffic to your site is that there are a lot of blogs and websites all competing for an audience that is not growing at anywhere near the same rate.

 To give you some perspective, take a look at the growth in websites and blogs over the years.

 The growth can perhaps be explained by the shift away from social media marketing to content marketing in the last couple of years.